qaleadbox/leadbox-of-tricks/README.md

 * Processes should start when tap ENTER
 * When clicked outsite pop up, it closes and the data disappear
 * For check coming soon images, change the stockNumber column to the first on the output CSV file
-* check if kilometers are bein checked on CSV Matcher>VIN and KILOMETERS customized>bentonfryford
 * for comingsoonimagessize saved locally, save the image id instead the size, or both.

 # Goal